MicrosoftDocs/dynamics365smb-docs/business-central/finance-collect-payments-with-sepa-direct-debit.md

 6. Repeat steps 1 through 5 for all customers that you want to set up for SEPA direct debits.

- The direct-debit mandate is automatically inserted in the **Direct Debit Mandate ID** field when you create a sales or service invoice for the customer that you selected in step 2.
+ The direct-debit mandate is automatically inserted in the **Direct Debit Mandate ID** field when you create a sales invoice for the customer that you selected in step 2.
 For more information, see [Create Recurring Sales and Purchase Lines](sales-how-work-standard-lines.md).

 ## Creating SEPA Direct Debit Collection Entries and Export to a Bank File
- To instruct the bank to transfer the payment amount from the customer’s bank account to your company’s account, you create a direct-debit collection, which holds information about the customer’s bank account, the affected sales or service invoices, and the direct-debit mandate.
+ To instruct the bank to transfer the payment amount from the customer’s bank account to your company’s account, you create a direct-debit collection, which holds information about the customer’s bank account, the affected sales invoices, and the direct-debit mandate.
 From the resulting direct-debit collection entry, you then export an XML file that you send or upload to your electronic bank for processing.
 Any payments that could not be processed by the bank will be communicated to you by your bank, and you must then manually reject the direct debit-collection entries in question.

  > [!NOTE]
- >  To collect payments using SEPA Direct Debit, the currency on the sales or service invoice must be EURO.
+ >  To collect payments using SEPA Direct Debit, the currency on the sales invoice must be EURO.

 ### To create a direct-debit collection